xavisolesoft/CandyCrush/README.md

 If the project is compiled with DEBUG_LOG macro defined, the resulting application will print a trace on the output and show gem ids in the game window.
 Debug compilation mode have this option activated by default.

-Find a compiler version with DEBUG_LOG enabled in Game_with_debug_log folder.
+Find a compiler version with DEBUG_LOG enabled in Game_with_logs folder.

 ![DEBUG_LOG_Macro](Snapshots\DEBUG_LOG_Macro.png)